 —V.E.
 Schwab, The Invisible Life of Addie LaRue

-After the movie, later that evening, I accidentally spilled red wine on my brother’s white hoodie, which I wear almost every day.
+After the movie, later that evening, I accidentally spilled red wine on Zach’s white hoodie, which I wear almost every day.

 The stain was gone.

-I clutched the warm, wet sweatshirt in my hands and thanked my boyfriend and hung it on his desk chair to dry overnight.
+I clutched the warm, wet sweatshirt in my hands and thanked him and hung it on his desk chair to dry overnight.

 The next day, back at my parents’ house, I examined the spot outside in the late afternoon sun, in better lighting.
 The wine stain truly was gone, but I noticed that the area was a bit frayed now.
-Threads popped out where my boyfriend had vigorously scrubbed the sweatshirt.
+Threads popped out where Ethan had vigorously scrubbed the sweatshirt.

 My heart melted.
 I sunk into this little patch of white fabric and pinned the moment and the feeling into my memory.